-- A. Unless otherwise indicated, demolition waste becomes property of Contractor. - B. Historic items, relics, antiques, and similar objects including, but not limited to, cornerstones and their contents, commemorative plaques and tablets, and other items of interest or value to Owner that may be uncovered during demolition remain the property of Owner. - 1.3 INFORMATIONAL SUBMITTALS - A. Schedule of selective demolition activities with starting and ending dates for each activity.
+- A. Unless otherwise indicated, demolition waste becomes property of Contractor. - B. Historic items, relics, antiques, and similar objects including, but not limited to, cornerstones and their contents, commemorative plaques and tablets, and other items of interest or value to Owner that may be uncovered during demolition remain the property of Owner.

+A. Schedule of selective demolition activities with starting and ending dates for each activity.

 - A. Conditions existing at time of inspection for bidding purpose will be maintained by Owner as far as practical. - 1.
 Before selective demolition, Owner will remove the following items: - a.
-All personal items belonging to tenents. - B. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - C. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
+All personal items of the tenants will have been previously removed. - b.
+Any incidental personal items belonging to tenants, shall be brought to the notification of HACP representative for removal. - B. Notify Architect of discrepancies between existing conditions and Drawings before proceeding with selective demolition. - C. Hazardous Materials: It is not expected that hazardous materials will be encountered in the Work. - 1.
 Hazardous materials will be removed by Owner before start of the Work. - 2.
 If suspected hazardous materials are encountered, do not disturb; immediately notify Architect and Owner.
 Hazardous materials will be removed by Owner under a separate contract. - D. Storage or sale of removed items or materials on-site is not permitted. - E. Utility Service: Maintain existing utilities indicated to remain in service and protect them against damage during selective demolition operations. - 1.
 Maintain fire-protection facilities in service during selective demolition operations. - F. Arrange selective demolition schedule so as not to interfere with Owner's operations.